vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

 Specify:

-- Payment type: Receive
+- Payment type - Receive (when depositing into the cash register);
-- Employee who is depositing the cash
+- Employee - who is depositing the cash;
-- Amount being deposited
+- Amount - how much is being deposited;
-- Date of deposit
+- Date - the date of deposit;
-- Automatically assigned KIO/KPO number (verify the sequence setting)
+- KIO/KPO number - automatically assigned (ensure the sequence is set in Accounting -> Configuration -> Sequences);
-- Responsible for KIO/KPO - indicate who is responsible for cash register operations
+- Responsible for KIO/KPO - indicate who is responsible for cash register operations;
-- Reminder - record the purpose of issuing money
+- Reminder - the purpose of issuing money;
 - Journal - Cash (or can be, for example, a cash register, depending on the name of the journal for Cash transactions)
-- Payment method - Manual
+- Payment method - Manual;

 You may also check the Journal entries before confirming the transaction.